 Finally, practice interview questions with a friend to calm your nerves and get you thinking like an interviewee.
 Part of making a good first impression is showing that you are a confident communicator.
 In the days before an interview, practice sitting up straight, uncrossing your arms during conversation, and keeping strong eye contact.

 Problem: You’re landing jobs, but the job offers are falling short

 Solution: Make your resume the best fit

 If job offers are falling short (including salary offerings), then you might not be highlighting your top-selling points well enough.
 First, narrow your resume to reflect your value, starting with the skills and experience that make you the best for the job.
 When focusing on your resume, the best tool you have at your disposal is the job posting.

 As Silicon Valley recruiter Linda Tuerk put it, “This is a time where specifics matter.
 There’s specific talent being requested.
 Pay attention and respond to that.”

 You need to prove that you’re the perfect fit for the job.
 If the job description lists certain skills that you have, those are the skills to highlight in your resume and in interviews.
 Remember, if your resume is overflowing with too much irrelevant information, you run the risk of the hiring manager missing that which makes you the most qualified candidate.

 Is the task of narrowing your resume a challenge for you?
 Consider building and maintaining a career management document or master resume in order to have a solid foundation and keep your thoughts organized.

-If you can’t get a job, the stage you’ve made it to in your job search can help reveal the roadblock.
-Whether it’s your resume, interview skills, or the scope of your job search that needs improving, little changes can make a big difference.
+If you haven’t yet landed a job, it’s time to look for the roadblock.
+Whether it’s something with your resume, interview skills, or the scope of your job search that needs improving, little changes can make a big difference.